A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Proposed SBP-SAT FDTD Method without Region Split

 where the matrix $\mathbb{D}_{y-}^\Omega$ has a block-diagonal structure given by $\text{diag}(\mathbb{D}_{y-}^a, 0, \mathbb{D}_{y-}^b)$.
 Here, the zero block corresponds to the physical absence of nodes within the hole, while $\mathbb{D}_{y-}^a$ and $\mathbb{D}_{y-}^b$ are standard single-domain SBP operators assembled according to the number of grid points in the two disconnected sub-regions separated by the hole.
 The exact forms of these single-domain operators follow the definitions provided in the Appendix and \cite{SBPFDTD-wyh-1}.
 All other $\Omega$-superscripted SBP operators are constructed using this same block-diagonal concatenation principle.

 The matrix $\mathbb{D}'$ represents the modified difference operators specifically designed at the boundary interfaces to preserve the SBP property across the geometric discontinuity.
-By slightly reducing the redundant matrix columns for compact representation, the modified operator $\mathbb{D}_{-}'$ takes the explicit form
+At the interior of the outer region, the standard centered difference stencil $[-1, 1]$ is used.
+However, at the left hole boundary node $p$, the standard stencil would require the value of a magnetic field node located inside the void, which does not exist.
+To resolve this, the derivative is computed using the two magnetic field nodes immediately to the exterior of the hole.
+The same treatment is applied symmetrically at the right hole boundary node $q$.
+The resulting modified operator $\mathbb{D}_{-}'$ takes the explicit form

-where rows $p$ and $q$ correspond to the integer electric field nodes located precisely at the left and right physical boundaries of the hole, respectively.
+where rows $p$ and $q$ correspond to the electric field nodes located at the left and right physical boundaries of the hole, respectively.
 The corresponding operator $\mathbb{D}_{+}'$ remains identical to the standard difference operator for the entire computational bounding box.

 Similarly, the 1-D norm matrices are assembled to match the local geometric features, yielding